Robert Poinsette

-Robert Poinsette (August 27, 1909 – December 2, 1939) is an American former Negro league pitcher who played in the 1930s.
+Robert Poinsette (August 27, 1909 – December 2, 1939) is an American former professional pitcher and left fielder who played in Negro league baseball in the 1930s.

 Poinsette played for the New York Black Yankees in 1939, and also played for the Toledo Crawfords that season.
-In three recorded games on the mound, he posted a 15.43 ERA over 4.2 innings.
+In three recorded games on the mound, he posted a 0–0 win–loss record with a 15.43 earned run average (ERA) and one strikeout over 4 2/3 innings pitched.
+As a batter, he went 1–6 (.167 batting average) with one single and one run batted in.

+Poinsette is the only player born in Wyoming to appear for a Negro league team.